Jasset Ormsby-Gore, 7th Baron Harlech

 Jasset David Cody Ormsby-Gore, 7th Baron Harlech (born 1 July 1986), is a British hereditary peer and Conservative member of the House of Lords.
 He has been serving as a Lord in Waiting since September 2022.

 Personal life

 Harlech is a great-great-great-grandson of Robert Gascoyne-Cecil, 3rd Marquess of Salisbury, who served as British prime minister.
-His father was Francis Ormsby-Gore, 6th Baron Harlech, a Conservative peer, and his mother was Amanda Ormsby-Gore (née Grieve), a creative consultant and writer.
+His father was Francis Ormsby-Gore, 6th Baron Harlech, a Conservative peer, and his mother is Amanda Ormsby-Gore (née Grieve), a creative consultant and writer.
 Due to his father's mental health issues, he describes his mother raising him and his sister "essentially as a single parent".

 Harlech was educated at Eton College.
 He studied graphic design at Central Saint Martins art school, graduating with a Bachelor of Arts (BA) degree in 2008.

+Harlech married Canadian Ida Lai in August 2024 at Islington Town Hall.

 House of Lords

 Harlech sought election as a Liberal Democrat peer in 2017 "in order to stand for equality and progress".

 Harlech became a member of the House in July 2021, being elected in a hereditary peers' by-election by the whole House.
 He took the oath on 22 July 2021.
 He made his maiden speech on 28 October 2021 during a debate on the Land Use Framework; talking about his father, being an army reservist, his life before joining the Lords and his love of the countryside.